Shopify/shopify-scripts/Line Item Scripts/Stop customers from using a discount code/readme.md

 ### What does it do?

-When running this script, customers will not be able to apply any existing discount codes.
+When running this script, customers will not be able to apply any discount codes.

+You can adjust the message shown to customers on line 6.

 #### Credit